 - Kegs, beer balls, bulk containers, or any other common sources of alcohol are not permitted on WPI owned, operated, or affiliated property at any time.

-- Applicable fees for the service of alcohol will be charged to the event sponsor including but not limited to Campus Police, Plant Services (custodial services), bartender service, wait-staff service and license fees.
+- Applicable fees for the service of alcohol will be charged to the event sponsor including but not limited to Campus Police, Facilities (custodial services), bartender service, wait-staff service and license fees.